zuhlke/engineering-posts/drafts/three-trees-in-flutter.md

 hideFromHashnodeCommunity: false
 ---

 Flutter, Google's powerful UI framework, operates on a unique architecture that efficiently renders user interfaces.
-At the core of this architecture are three interconnected trees: the widget tree, element tree, and render object tree.
+At the core of this architecture are three interconnected trees: the Widget tree, Element tree, and RenderObject tree.

 In this blog post, we will dive into the inner workings of Flutter's three trees and understand their relationships.
 These trees play a vital role in constructing and rendering UI components, enabling developers to create visually stunning and performant applications.

 # The widget tree

-In Flutter, a widget tree refers to the hierarchical structure of widgets that are used to compose the user interface of an application.
-The widget tree represents the visual components of the app and their relationships with each other.
+In Flutter, a Widget tree refers to the hierarchical structure of Widgets that are used to compose the user interface of an application.
+The Widget tree represents the visual components of the app and their relationships with each other.

-At its core, Flutter follows a declarative approach, where the user interface is described using a tree of immutable widgets.
-Each widget represents a specific UI element, such as a button, text, image, or even a complex layout.
+At its core, Flutter follows a declarative approach, where the user interface is described using a tree of immutable Widgets.
+Each Widget represents a specific UI element, such as a button, text, image, or even a complex layout.
 Widgets can be combined and nested within each other to create more complex user interfaces.

-Let's make a small example of a widget tree.
+Let's make a small example of a Widget tree.
 The follwing example draws a red container with the text "Hello" in it.

 ```dart
 class MyWidget extends StatelessWidget {